Allen Telescope Array: Instruments

 The ATA-42 configuration will provide a maximum baseline of 300 m (and ultimately for the ATA-350, 900 m).
 A cooled log-periodic feed on each antenna is designed to provide a system temperature of ~45K from 1–10 GHz, with reduced sensitivity in the ranges of 0.5–1.0 GHz and 10–11.2 GHz.
 Four separate frequency tunings (IFs) are available to produce 4 x 672 MHz intermediate frequency bands.
 Two IFs support correlators for imaging; two will support SETI observing.
 All tunings can produce four dual polarization phased array beams which can be independently pointed within the primary beam and can be used with a variety of detectors.
 The ATA can therefore synthesize up to 32 phased array beams.

-The wide field of view of the ATA gives it an unparalleled capability for large surveys (Fig. 4).
+The wide field of view of the ATA gives it an unparalleled capability for large surveys.
 The time required for mapping a large area to a given sensitivity is proportional to (ND)^{2}, where N is the number of elements and D is the diameter of the dish.
 This leads to the surprising result that a large array of small dishes can outperform an array with a smaller number of elements but considerably greater collecting area in the task of large surveys.
 As a consequence, even the ATA-42 is competitive with much larger telescopes in its capability for both brightness temperature and point source surveys.
 For point source surveys, the ATA-42 is comparable in speed to Arecibo and the Green Bank Telescope (GBT), but three times slower than the Very Large Array (VLA).
 The ATA-350, on the other hand, will be one order of magnitude faster than the Very Large Array for point source surveys, and is comparable to the Expanded Very Large Array (EVLA) in survey speed.
 For surveys up to a specified brightness temperature sensitivity, the ATA-98 will exceed the survey speed of even the VLA-D configuration.
 The ATA-206 should match the brightness temperature sensitivity of Arecibo and the GBT.
 The ATA, however, provides better resolution than either of these single-dish telescopes.

 The antennas for the ATA are 6.1 x 7.0 meters (20.0 ft x 23.0 ft) hydroformed offset Gregorian telescopes, each with a 2.4 meter sub-reflector with an effective focal length/diameter (f/D) ratio of 0.65.
 (See DeBoer, 2001).
 The offset geometry eliminates blockage, which increases efficiency and decreases the side lobes.
 It also allows for the large sub-reflector, providing good low frequency performance.
 The hydroforming technology used to make these surfaces is the same as that used by Andersen Manufacturing of Idaho Falls, Idaho to generate low-cost satellite reflectors.
 The unique interior frame rim-supported compact mount allows excellent performance at low cost.
 The drive system employs a spring-loaded passive anti-backlash azimuth drive train.
 Most components designed by Matthew Fleming and manufactured at Minex Engineering Corp. in Antioch, CA.